 Campsites at Balmorhea State Park

 In the last few years, Balmorhea State Park has received more attention than its size can handle.
-There are only 33 total campsites inside the park, and while they may be available as walk-up or first-come, first-served, making reservations is highly recommended in order to ensure that you get a spot.
+There are only 33 total campsites inside the park, and making reservations is highly recommended in order to ensure that you get a spot.
 Sometimes making reservations months ahead of time is required in order to get a spot during the busiest summer months.
 Most of the RV sites are pull-through, but there are some that are back-in.
-The back-in sites are not recommended for larger RVs, but the pull-through sites can accommodate just about any size.
+The back-in sites are not recommended for larger RVs.
+The maximum RV length is 77 feet.

 Most of the sites do have water and electricity available.
-11 of them even have cable TV that you can access while camping here.
-If you’re willing to do without the electricity and cable TV, there are 6 sites with water hookups only.
+Some sites even have cable TV that you can access while camping here.
 Whichever campsite you choose, you’ll be guaranteed a picnic table at the site and restrooms nearby.
+Pets are welcome.

 While the campsites that you’ll find in the park are available for walk-up, it is highly recommended that you make reservations in advance, as there are no guarantees that sites will be available without reservations.
-If you do choose to do a walk-up here, you may want to do it during the off season when there are not as many people visiting the park.
-Balmorhea State Park is very popular, and the 46 acres that it contains can only hold so many campers
+If you do choose to do a walk-up here, you may want to do it during the off-season when there are not as many people visiting the park.
+Balmorhea State Park is very popular, and the 46 acres that it contains can only hold so many campers.
+The campsites are perfect for RVers and tent campers alike.

 San Solomon Springs Courts

 If you wish to stay somewhere a little nicer than in your RV when you visit, you can choose to stay in a room here.
-If it’s just you and your significant other, a one bed bedroom might do just the thing.
+If it’s just you and your significant other, a one-bed bedroom might do just the thing.
 There are only two of these available though, so you may want to reserve them ahead of time.
-If you’ve brought more company or just want something a little bigger, you should check out the three bed suites.
-These are more popular, and there are 16 of them total.
+If you’ve brought more company or just want something a little bigger, you should check out the three-bed suites.
+These are more popular, and there are 16 of them in total.
 These are perfect for family vacations, but keep in mind that the price goes up for each person staying.
-Whether you choose a one bed or three bed court, you’ll have a mini-fridge, microwave, and TV, along with the essentials like electricity, water, and bathrooms.
+Whether you choose a one-bed or three-bed court, you’ll have a mini-fridge, microwave, and TV, along with the essentials like electricity, water, and bathrooms.
 The San Solomon Springs Courts are the perfect place to stay for a romantic getaway or family vacation.

 Seasonal activities in Balmorhea State Park